EnterpriseDB/repmgr/PACKAGES.md

   sudo apt-get install libxslt-dev libxml2-dev libpam-dev libedit-dev

-If your using Debian packages for PostgreSQL and are building repmgr with the USE_PGXS option you also need to install the corresponding development package::
+If you're using Debian packages for PostgreSQL and are building repmgr with the USE_PGXS option you also need to install the corresponding development package::

   sudo apt-get install postgresql-server-dev-9.0